 f(x) = { x + 1, x < 0 2x - 1, x ≥ 0 }

 Here, the function uses one linear equation for values of x less than 0, and a different linear equation for values of x greater than or equal to 0.
 The domain is still all real numbers because both equations are defined for their respective intervals, and there are no gaps or overlaps.
-However, when dealing with piecewise functions, carefully examining each piece and its corresponding interval is essential to ensure no domain restrictions exist.
+Even so, when dealing with piecewise functions, carefully examining each piece and its corresponding interval is essential to ensure no domain restrictions exist.

 Trends and Latest Developments